matejak/estimagus/README.md

 - `DATA_DIRS`: An ordered, comma-separated list of directories with configuration and data of "heads" for the multi-head setup.
 - `LOGIN_PROVIDER_NAME`: one of `autologin` or `google`.
 Autologin logs in any user, google allows Google login when set up properly.
 - `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`: When using google login, you need to obtain those from Google to have the Google login working.
 - `PLUGINS`: An ordered, comma-separated list of plugin names to load.
+Plugins are Python packages located in the `plugins` directory of Estimagus.

 ## Assumptions

 Some assumptions are hard, while others may be subjects to change.

+### Terms

+*Card* is a node in the task tree of the project.
+Therefore, it can be a task, or a collection of tasks.

 ### Planning